Eyiza/airtable_api/README.md

 ## Pre-requisites and Local Development
-Developers using this project should already haveNodejs and Node Package Manager (NPM) installed on their local machines.
+Developers using this project should already have Nodejs and Node Package Manager (NPM) installed on their local machines.

 ## Installation